aliahmedsahi/smartschedulingapp/README.md

 ## Domain Service vs Application Service
 ### Domain Services:
-Domain services such as PersonManager, DoctorManager, StaffManager are utilized for handling complex business logic, as seen in the operation StaffManager.AddSchedule().
+Domain services such as PersonManager, DoctorManager, StaffManager are utilized for handling complex business logic, In my code, the StaffManager.AddSchedule() operation is a prime example of a using Domain Service, well justified because it doesn’t belong to one single type of object and involves multiple entities and objects (Staff, Schedule, and Timeslot).
+It encodes an important domain concept (i.e., the check for overlapping schedules) that is not naturally part of one particular entity.

 ### Application Services:
 Application services like IPersonAppService, IDoctorAppService, IStaffAppService handles operations involving task coordination, security, user interactions, and more application-specific tasks rather than business logic.